Mexican-inspired Beef Rigatoni

 - Meanwhile, roughly chop the parsley (stalks and all).

-- Divide the pasta between plates.
+- Divide the pasta between plates or bowls.

 - Dollop a spoonful of creme fraiche on top.